Axxuu/tyrehotel-app/README.md

 Clone this repository and import `sampleDb.sql` database dumb to MySql server.
 Change database connection settings (host, port, user and password) in `config.js` file.

 Open cmd window, move to directory, install depencies with `npm install`.
-After that run `npm bundle` to make bundles with webpack.
+After that run `webpack` to make js and css bundles with webpack.
 Then run server with command `node index.js`.
 App should now be running in http://localhost:3000.

 Demo database contains one user for testing purposes ( user / password ).